knative/docs/install/Knative-with-IKS.md

 ### Setting environment variables

-To simplify the command lines for this walkthrough, we need to define a few environment variables.
+To simplify the command lines for this walkthrough, you need to define a few environment variables.

 1. Set `CLUSTER_NAME`, `CLUSTER_REGION` and `CLUSTER_ZONE` variables: